onnokievit/portefeuille_viewer/DEVELOPMENT_NOTES.md

 [17:36:18] IB-Feed: IB ERROR 200 for AAPL (USD): No security definition has been found
 ```

+## 🔔 Recent repository changes (added Oct 17, 2025)

+This section documents changes that were implemented after the main session above.
+They are important to keep the development notes aligned with the current codebase and to identify follow-ups that still need work.

+### Summary of key changes
+- Sprinters tab (UI) was refactored to match the Options tab behaviour: uses a Polars-backed table model, QSortFilterProxyModel, preserves user sort state on refresh and exposes a `reload_data()` method that reads from the live snapshot.
+- Live aggregator for sprinters (`LiveAggregatorSprinters`) now always writes a DataFrame into the snapshot store even when there are no sprinter transactions.
+This prevents the UI from failing to refresh when a database has zero sprinter records.
+- The sprinters UI now shows an explicit message and an empty table with sensible columns when the active database has no sprinter transactions.
+The message includes the active database name (resolved dynamically from `repository.DB_MAP` / `db_path`).
+- `LiveAggregatorSprinters` received a `verbose` flag to control console logging (suppress or enable debug prints).
+Default is `verbose=False` so the console stays quiet in normal runs.
+- Several fixes were applied to ensure snapshot refresh after DB switch / order changes propagate to tabs: orders tab triggers derived snapshot reload and now live aggregators react to the live base snapshot.

+### Files changed (high level)
+- `portefeuille_viewer/ui/sprinters_tab.py` — new reload logic, proxy-model, sort-state preservation, DB-name-aware empty-table message.
+- `portefeuille_viewer/data/live_aggregator_sprinters.py` — always save empty DataFrame to snapshot, added `verbose` parameter and conditional logging, process_live_update emits `sprintersUpdated`.
+- `portefeuille-viewer-experiment_0.7.py` — dataset loading and debug prints adjusted (some debug prints commented out to avoid syntax issues).
+- `portefeuille_viewer/data/snapshot_store.py` — snapshot keys for sprinters are used; consider adding an explicit `active_database_name` or exposing current DB selection for UI components (see follow-ups).
+- `portefeuille_viewer/ui/orders_tab.py` — ensured `_refresh_derived_snapshots()` is called after changes and DB switches.

+### Why these changes were made
+- Previously, when a database had no sprinter transactions the live aggregator printed "Geen data om op te slaan" and did not write a snapshot.
+The UI relied on a snapshot existing to refresh, so the Sprinters tab looked empty and unrefreshed, causing confusion.
+- Writing an explicit empty DataFrame into the snapshot makes the UI deterministic: it will always render a table (possibly empty) and show a clear message about the active DB status.
+- The DB name shown in the UI is now derived from the repository's current `db_path` → `DB_MAP` mapping, avoiding stale display of the default DB name.

+### Things missing / follow-ups (recommended)
+1. Centralize the "active database name" in `SNAPSHOT_STORE` or `PortfolioEngine` and emit a signal on DB change.
+Right now the UI resolves the active DB by inspecting `repository.db_path` and `DB_MAP` — this is fragile.
+Proposed change:
+    - Add `SNAPSHOT_STORE.active_database_name` (string) and update it in `repository.switch_database()`.
+    - Emit a Qt signal `databaseChanged(name)` from the Orders tab / MainWindow when switching databases; tabs subscribe and call their `reload_data()` on change.

+2. Add unit/integration tests for the sprinters refresh flow:
+    - Test that `LiveAggregatorSprinters._save_to_snapshot_store()` writes an empty DataFrame when `self.df` is empty or None.
+    - Test that `SprintersTab.reload_data()` populates an empty table with correct columns and that the label shows the correct DB name.

+3. Persist `verbose` configuration in settings, or wire the aggregator to the central logger instead of printing.
+Right now `verbose` defaults to False but is passed in code construction; consider a global logging config.

+4. Add a small visible UI hint (e.g. secondary label or colored bar) when a tab is intentionally empty because the active DB has no relevant data.
+The current single-line label is good, but a persistent subtle UI affordance would reduce confusion further.

+5. Consider moving the default column list for empty sprinters table out of UI code and into a single schema/metadata source so all tabs share consistent headers.

+### Proposed immediate tasks (prioritized)
+1. (P0) Add `SNAPSHOT_STORE.active_database_name` and update `repository.switch_database()` to set it and trigger a signal.
+Have `SprintersTab` listen to that signal and refresh (and likewise the other tabs).
+Estimated: 2–4 hours.
+2. (P1) Add automated tests for sprinter snapshot write and UI reload behaviour (mock snapshot store).
+Estimated: 3–6 hours.
+3. (P1) Persist `verbose` setting in app settings/config (or use Python logging with log levels).
+Estimated: 1–2 hours.
+4. (P2) Create a small UI affordance (colored banner or icon) that indicates "no data for active DB" across tabs.
+Estimated: 2–3 hours.

+### Quick verification steps
+1. Start app with database A (with sprinters) and confirm Sprinters tab shows rows.
+2. Switch active DB to B (no sprinters) via Orders tab → DB dropdown.
+Confirm:
+    - Label updates to `DATABASE <name> heeft geen sprinter transacties.`
+    - Table displays empty rows but header columns are visible.
+3. Switch back to A, confirm table repopulates.
+4. Run unit tests for snapshot write and tab reload (as implemented above).

 ---

 ## 🏗️ Architecture & Design Decisions